Luke Treadaway

-Luke Antony Newman Treadaway (born 10 September 1984) is a British actor and singer.
+Luke Antony Newman Treadaway (born 10 September 1984) is a British actor.
 He won an Olivier Award for Best Leading Actor for his performance as Christopher in the National Theatre's production of The Curious Incident of the Dog in the Night-Time in 2013.
 He has also been nominated for an Evening Standard Theatre Award.
+He is the twin brother of actor Harry Treadaway.